- This event has passed.

 The cities around the world participating in Make Music Day can be viewed here

 Make Music Day has developed into a truly international event.
 Last year nearly 800 cities around the world participate through citywide music celebrations on June 21.
-In 2018 Australia joins the party!
+In 2019 Australia continues the party!

 The Australian Music Association invites expressions of interest from municipal councils, state arts organisations and community music organisations to participate in Make Music Day.
 We also invited musicians and choirs to be a part of the event by programming an event on June 21.